Landon T. Clay

-Landon T. Clay (born Landon Thomas Clay, 1926 – July 29, 2017) was an American businessman and founder of the Clay Mathematics Institute.
-He died on July 29, 2017 at his home in Peterborough, New Hampshire.
+Landon T. Clay (born Landon Thomas Clay; March 12, 1926 – July 29, 2017) was an American businessman and founder of the Clay Mathematics Institute.
+He died on July 29, 2017, at his home in Peterborough, New Hampshire.

 Biography

 Clay graduated from Harvard in 1950 with a B.A. in English.
-Clay was the chairman of Eaton Vance Corporation from 1971 to 1997 and had been a director of ADE Corporation since 1970 – a mutual fund management and distribution company.
-Clay served as chairman of the East Hill Management LLC, which is an investment advisory firm that he had founded in 1997.
-Clay had been a director for the Dakota Mining corporation since 1990 and was a former director for the Golden Queen Mining Company Ltd. from 2006 to 2009.
-In addition from 1971 to 1997, Clay had served on the board of Museum of Fine Arts.
-Clay had also served as a director for Plasso Technology Limited.
+Clay was the chairman of Eaton Vance Corporation from 1971 to 1997 and a director of ADE Corporation since 1970 – a mutual fund management and distribution company.
+Clay served as chairman of the East Hill Management LLC, an investment advisory firm he founded in 1997.
+Clay was a director for the Dakota Mining corporation since 1990 and was a former director for the Golden Queen Mining Company Ltd. from 2006 to 2009.
+In addition from 1971 to 1997, Clay served on the board of Museum of Fine Arts.
+Clay also served as a director for Plasso Technology Limited.

 Clay was also a supporter of astronomy, with one of his gifts through the Harvard College Observatory leading the Magellan Telescopes consortium to name one of the two 6.5-m components of the Magellan Telescope to be named for him, as well as a provider of Clay Postdoctoral Fellowships at the Smithsonian Astrophysical Observatory, part of the Center for Astrophysics | Harvard & Smithsonian.
 He also supported the Clay Center Observatory with its 24-inch telescope at the Dexter-Southfield School in Brookline, Massachusetts.